Fix Windows 11 Blue Screen of Death Error (BSOD) [2023]

 • Restart the system.

 Once you are in, check if the problem is fixed.
-If you find a stable system, start installing the applications and check when you face a system crash.
+If you find a stable system, start installing the applications and restart the system to check when you face a system crash.

 Any software conflict and compatibility issue can lead to a BSOD on Windows 11.
 To triangulate that piece of application, you need to boot your system with only the bare minimum services enabled.
 This is known as a clean boot.